leowithiam/music-blog-website/README.md

 ### Card Carousel

-An interactive feature on the homepage which cycles through card React components in an infinite loop:
+An interactive feature on the homepage which cycles through React card components in an infinite loop:

 <img src="docs-assets/card-carousel-demo.gif" width="600"/>

 ### Download Modal

-A pop-up window that requires email input and a checked marketing checkbox to download content (the email, being subsequently handled by Netlify Forms):
+A pop-up window that requires email input and a checked marketing checkbox to download content (the email, being subsequently handled by Netlify Forms, and materials subsequently downloaded sourced from my music production work):

 <img src="docs-assets/download-modal-demo.gif" width="600"/>